VAT Loans & Corporation Tax Loans

 There are a number of online lenders who offer corporation tax finance to small businesses in the UK.
 These alternative finance providers are able to provide unsecured and secured funding that can spread the cost of HMRC’s payments over time.

 If you’re considering corporation tax finance for your business, why not complete our short online application form.
-After that, our team will assist you in finding the right VAT finance lender for your business.
+After that, our online matching platform will automatically find the right VAT finance lenders for your business.

 The application process takes just a few minutes.
-The decision process can be just a couple of hours, and in some cases, the funding can be with you in as little as 24 hours.
+Depending on the lender you choose, the decision process can be just a couple of hours, and in some cases, the funding can be with you in as little as 24 hours.

 For businesses, ensuring tax payments are made by the deadline is extremely important.
 Continued late payment of business taxes will result in accrued interest charges and eventually, a petition for compulsory closure.

-Here at Capalona, our team is made up of industry experts who are able to answer any questions you have about paying VAT.
-As one of the largest business finance brokers, we work with a wide range of lenders that specialise in providing VAT finance and corporation tax loans.
-Because of this, we can help your business secure competitive rates well before HMRC’s payments are due.
+Here at Capalona, as one of the largest business finance brokers, we work with a wide range of lenders that specialise in providing VAT finance and corporation tax loans.
+Because of this, we can help your business find and secure the right business funding well before HMRC’s payments are due.

 If you think your business will struggle to pay VAT on time, you should contact the HMRC as soon as possible to arrange an alternative repayment option.
 As mentioned, if you fail to pay your tax bill, you can incur penalties.